The Current State of Affiliate Marketing

 Additionally, being a thought leader encourages peer recognition and wider content reach.

 Quality AND Quantity

-Quality and quantity should be viewed as mutually exclusive.
-Quality and quantity can and should work in tandem.
-Gary Vaynerchuk said it the best – quantity leads to quality.
+Quality and quantity aren’t mutually exclusive.
+As Gary Vaynerchuk puts it, quantity leads to quality.